A message from the Office of Student Life to the Members and Parents of The Class of 2017

 Students are permitted to leave campus for the weekends (except for the Closed Academy Weekends described below) following the end of their final class or appointment on Friday.
 Students are responsible for signing out with dorm parents and may make travel and weekend plans at their discretion.
 All students are due back to campus BEFORE study hall begins on Sunday evening.

 Closed Academy Weekends – The Academy occasionally holds closed weekends where students are not permitted to leave campus.
 Closed weekends are normally held for the purpose of BA community involvement or academic preparation.
 This year’s closed weekends are: 2016: 9/2–9/4, 12/9–12/11.
 2017: 4/28–4/30, 5/5–5/6

 Use of a motor vehicle at Bridgton Academy is a privilege.
 There will be a $250 registration fee for all vehicles.
 To download a copy of the Bridgton Academy Motor Vehicle Permission Form, please click here.
 This cost includes a parking space, registration fee and a parking decal.
 Parking decals may be picked up in the Student Life Office upon arrival.
 Any violation of the regulations for possession and use of a vehicle at the Academy (listed below) may result in loss of vehicle privileges.

 The following regulations apply to motor vehicle use:

 • Student vehicles are to be used ONLY on open weekends and for vacation travel.
-On occasion the Academy will allow students to leave campus midweek.
-This is done with permission from the Office of Student Life.

 • Any student vehicle must be registered in the Student Life Office and must display a current Bridgton Academy parking decal available in the office upon registration of the vehicle.